-to identify price and supply volatility more quickly and respond accordingly.
-The CEC incorporates these data into public reports on the petroleum industry.35 Under PIIRA's provisions, much of the data collected by the CEC must remain confidential to specific entities in the market.
+(PIIRA).
+The statute tasks the CEC to collect specified data reported by petroleum industry companies and analyze the data to understand the operations of the petroleum industry in California.
+PIIRA was intended to provide regulators with sufficient oil pricing information to identify price and supply volatility more quickly and respond accordingly.
+The CEC incorporates these data into public reports on the petroleum industry.
+Under PIIRA's provisions, much of the data collected by the CEC must remain confidential to specific entities in the market.

 The Petroleum Market Advisory Committee (PMAC), another effort to investigate the oil and gas industry, was spurred by stubbornly high gasoline prices in 2012 following an outage at the Chevron Richmond Refinery.
 The PMAC was established by the CEC in 2014 in response to then-Governor Jerry Brown's directive that the CEC work with the AG to develop a plan for responding to petroleum price volatility.
 The PMAC was instructed to provide expertise on factors leading to price increases and strategies for addressing gasoline price spikes.
 In September 2017, the PMAC issued its final report noting "several gasoline market anomalies that appeared to be new trends in California," including increasing retail margins and retail price differentials between California and the U.S. average, and increasing price differences among gasoline retail brands.
-The PMAC also evaluated policy options for addressing gasoline price volatility but did not reach a consensus on any of the available approaches.
+The PMAC also evaluated policy options for addressing gasoline price volatility but did not reach a consensus on any other available approaches.
 Members of the PMAC cited a lack of sufficient staffing, support, access to data, and inability to compel participation by industry decision-makers as obstacles to the committee reaching more concrete findings and recommendations.

-The California Oil Refinery Cost Disclosure Act, passed in 2022, requires refinery operators in California to submit monthly reports containing gasoline production, sales, and cost data, including the "gross gasoline refining margin": the difference, expressed in dollars per barrel, between the volume-weighted average price of wholesale gasoline sold by a refiner in the state and the average price of crude oil received by the refinery.36 This effort to increase transparency in the refining sector will increase the volume of data available to regulators, who may then be able to more effectively manage the market, or may illicit public criticism of the industry by publicizing refinery profit margins.
+The California Oil Refinery Cost Disclosure Act, passed in 2022, requires refinery operators in California to submit monthly reports containing gasoline production, sales, and cost data, including the "gross gasoline refining margin": the difference, expressed in dollars per barrel, between the volume-weighted average price of wholesale gasoline sold by a refiner in the state and the average price of crude oil received by the refinery.
+This effort to increase transparency in the refining sector will increase the volume of data available to regulators, who may then be able to more effectively manage the market, or may illicit public criticism of the industry by publicizing refinery profit margins.
 The effect of increased transparency on refinery profits, either through the increase in data availability or through public pressure if refining margins grow, remains to be seen.